 A public adjuster also cannot prevent the insurance company from talking to the insured or having access to their property.

-A public adjuster can negotiate for you, but he or she cannot take the matter to court as an attorney can.
+A public adjuster can negotiate a denied insurance claim for you, but he or she cannot take the matter to court as an attorney can.
 If the dispute cannot be resolved through negotiation, then you may need to turn to a lawyer to help you take a more aggressive stance.

 Whether you want to use a public adjuster or not, the team at VG Law is ready to help with your insurance claim.
 We can continue the investigation where your public adjuster left off, or we can work with your public adjuster as needed.
 We can even handle disputes against your public adjuster, too.
 Contact us to learn more about how we can help: 1-833-HELP-365.